-This parable teaches us that our actions will be justified by how we act on obedience and not just by promising to be obedient.
+This parable teaches us that our actions will be justified by how we act in obedience and not just by promising to be obedient.
 (Matthew 21:32)

 The Parable of the Talents

-God has provided us resources in which He has given us the responsibility to be its stewards.
+God has provided us with resources, in which He has given us the responsibility to be its stewards.
 They are given to us because God expects us to use our means to multiply them, not just store them.
 (Matthew 25:29)

 The Parable of the Sheep and the Goats

-The following are from the Parables written in the Book of Mark, but were first in the book of Matthew:
+The following are parables of Jesus written in the Book of Mark but were first in the Book of Matthew:

 - The Parables of New Cloth and New Wineskins